The Power of Biochar

 • Boosts plant growth, especially in nutrient-deficient soils

-What biochar can do
+Beyond Soil; What else can biochar can do?

 • Mitigates wildfire risk by converting excess fuel loads into carbon-rich, water-holding soil amendments